pygreece/infrastructure/README.md

 can request to get a `pygreece.org` email address, in case it's needed for them to be able to effectively contribute to their projects.

-!!! info
+> [!NOTE]

-    There's currently also one Google Workspace account for `bot@pygreece.org`, the bot user that is used for registering any bot accounts with various services.
-Accounts like this should always get as little permissions as possible.
+> There's currently also one Google Workspace account for `bot@pygreece.org`, the bot user
+> that is used for registering any bot accounts with various services.
+Accounts like this should
+> always get as little permissions as possible.

 ### Groups